waveform80/picamera/docs/recipes1.rst

 =============================

-The camera includes a rudimentary annotation facility which permits up to 255 characters of ASCII text to be overlayed on all output (including the preview, image captures and video recordings).
+The camera includes a rudimentary annotation facility which permits up to 255 characters of ASCII text to be overlaid on all output (including the preview, image captures and video recordings).
 To achieve this, simply assign a string to the :attr:`~picamera.camera.PiCamera.annotate_text` attribute::